Design by Bridey Design

 Attention, attention: Florals are by no means just for springtime!
 Many interior designers love to gravitate toward floral patterns come fall, too.
 “When I think of fall, fruits, vegetables and botanical flowers always come to mind,” says Evan Millárd, the founder of millárd.
 “One way to bring the outdoors in is through the use of floral patterns.”

 Ready to hop on board and start embracing florals in your own home this autumn?
-Keep reading for pro tips from an array of interior designers for how to best style Pepper’s botanical prints.
+Keep reading for pro tips from an array of interior designers for how to best style Pepper’s botanical fabrics and wallpapers.

 Versatile Greens